stanieldev/RIT-Obsidian-Fall-2024/Advanced Electromagnetism/Homework/Homework 4.md

 \bar P&=\dfrac{\pi\sigma B_0^2\omega^2a^4h}{8}\dfrac{\omega}{2\pi}\int_0^{2\pi/\omega}\cos^2(\omega t)\ dt\\
 \Aboxed{\bar P&=\dfrac{\pi\sigma B_0^2\omega^2a^4h}{16}}
 \end{align}$$
+#### 4.C.2

-**ii)** *If this disk was roughly the size of the solid base of a typical frying pan, and the frequency was $20\ \mathrm{kHz}$, use the above result for power per unit volume to find what approximate scale for $B_0$ you would need to rapidly and significantly heat up the pan (say, 1000 watts of power).
+*If this disk was roughly the size of the solid base of a typical frying pan, and the frequency was $20\ \mathrm{kHz}$, use the above result for power per unit volume to find what approximate scale for $B_0$ you would need to rapidly and significantly heat up the pan (say, 1000 watts of power).
 Does this seem feasible?*

 For the sake of argument, lets use a 10" frying pan with a thickness of 5mm.
 It is also made of stainless steel, and so $\sigma=1.45\cdot10^6\ \mathrm{S/m}$ at $T=20\mathrm{^{\circ}C}$.